Michael Jordan is known as the Greatest Player of All Time due to his intense drive and competitive nature.

 Though Wilkins was one of the more prominent players during the Jordan era, he never got far into the playoffs.
 The farthest he reached was the Eastern Conference Semifinals.
 However, he did lead his team to the 1996 FIBA EuroLeague Championship.
 He did so with averages of 20.1 PPG, 7.4 RPG, and 1.8 APG.

-Dominique's various achievements include being a one-time scoring champion, two-time NBA All-Star Slam Dunk Champion, nine-time NBA All-Star, and being inducted to the Naismith Memorial Basketball Hall of Fame in 2006.
+Dominique's various achievements include being a one-time scoring champion, two-time NBA All-Star Slam Dunk Champion, nine-time NBA All-Star, and being inducted into the Naismith Memorial Basketball Hall of Fame in 2006.

 Jordan and Drexler were often compared to each other because of their aerial acrobatics.
 Both had great athleticism and amazing leaping abilities.
 They also had very similar heights and builds.
 They were also good mid-range shooters.
 During the eighties and early nineties, the league had some elite shooting guards such as Reggie Miller, Mitch Richmond, Chirs Mullin, Joe Dumars, and Glen Rice.

 Michael always had to perform during these match-ups to silence the critics but the nearest comparison to him during this era was Drexler.
 He was not spectacular as a rookie as he played off the bench most of the season.
 However, he did manage to muster a respectable average of 7.7 PPG, 2.9 RPG, 1.9 APG, and 1.3 SPG in just 17.2 minutes per game.